 Why?
-Because the developers of a particular property (or, rather, the LLC that is financing said development) could, quite literally, be based anywhere.
+Because the builders of a particular property (or, rather, the LLC that is financing said building) could be based, quite literally, anywhere.
 Anywhere that someone has a certain amount of money to spend and feels confident that by spending some of his money now, he will enjoy even more money in the future.

-You may have heard in the last year or so various estimates concluding the Nashville’s population could increase by a million people by the year 2030.
+You may have heard in the last year or so various estimates concluding that Nashville’s population may increase by 300,000-500,000 people by the year 2030.
 Sounds all science-fiction-y, doesn’t it?
-Consider, however, that it was 15 years ago George W. Bush was first elected president.
+Consider, however, that it was 15 years ago that George W. Bush was first elected president.
 Fifteen years, unless you’re 15 years old yourself, isn’t such an unimaginable chunk of time.

 It’s a problem a lot of cities would kill to have.
-Nashville’s relatively bustling economy, “Nowville” status in national magazines, and general quality of life have all sorts of people from all strata of society wanting to relocate here, and not all of them are failed butt-rock musicians.
+Nashville’s relatively bustling economy, “It city” status in national magazines, and general quality of life have all sorts of people from all strata of society wanting to relocate here, and not all of them are failed butt-rock musicians.

-But where will all these people—these hypothetical, projected people, mind you— live?
-Areas like Cleveland Park and Eastwood Neighbors and Inglewood, both South and North, are already seeing single-family homes going for tens of thousands of dollars more than they were valued at even five years ago —and that’s if you can even find a quality home for sale that doesn’t require a near total rebuild.
+But where will all these people—these hypothetical, projected people—live?
+Areas like Cleveland Park and Eastwood Neighbors and Inglewood, both South and North, are already seeing single-family homes going for tens of thousands of dollars more than they were valued at even five years ago—and that’s if you can even find a quality home that’s for sale and doesn’t require an almost total rebuild.

 That’s where two big catchword phrases start entering into the picture: “Density” and “Infill.”

-Density is a byword for “more people living in an area, paying property and other taxes to help the economy, without building new subdivisions.
-Density, it is often said, is essential to developing an urban core, something that not only helps sustain cities, but also protects them against the sort of inside-out urban decay that residents of cities like Memphis and Detroit know only too well.
-Common ways of attaining density are through condominium homes, cottage homes, apartment housing, and, increasingly, the “two-plop” idea of having two residences on a piece of property where only one stood before.
-This sort of density is often popular when the piece of property on which a particular dwelling sits becomes more valuable than the structure itself, which leads to the property being bought out by a developer (or LLC), who then razes the structure and, if current zoning allows it, builds a duplex or other, non-single-family home.
+Density is a byword for “more people living in an area, paying property and other taxes to help the economy, without building new subdivisions.”
+Density, it is often said, is essential to developing an urban core, something that not only helps sustain cities but also protects them against the sort of inside-out urban decay that residents of cities like Memphis and Detroit know only too well.
+Common ways of attaining density are through condominium homes, cottage homes, apartment housing, and, increasingly, the “tall skinnies” idea of having two residences on a piece of property where only one stood before.
+This sort of density is often popular when the piece of property a particular dwelling sits on becomes more valuable than the structure itself, which leads to the property being bought out by a developer (or LLC), who then razes the structure and, if current zoning allows it, builds a duplex or other, non-single-family home.